solderparty/rp2xxx_stamp_footprints/README.md

-# RP2040 Stamp Footprints and Symbols
+# RP2xxx Stamp Footprints and Symbols

-This repo contains symbols and footprints for the RP2040 Stamp for various CAD programs.
+This repo contains symbols and footprints for the RP2xxx (RP2040 and RP2350) Stamps for various CAD programs.

 The library in Eagle/ can also be used with Fusion 360.